conradSZY05/correlator_receiver/README.md

 The CRC check is essential for verifying that the decoded signal was not corrupted due to noise, weak signals, overlapping transmissions etc. Helpful sources I used for learning these essential things are [here ](https://mode-s.org/1090mhz/content/ads-b/1-basics.html) and the dump1090 source code which was a very helpful example.

 The C++ examples I wrote decode around 89 signals per 2 million raw I/Q samples, although this number varies quite a lot depending on what area you collect the samples in.

+# Implementation on the Basys3
+The implementation on the Basys 3 follows the same pattern as two programs written in C++, correlator.cpp and iqnorm.cpp.
+First raw I/Q data is sampled using the official RTL SDR software, it is sent over UART using send_data.cpp to the FPGA.

+The FPGA then normalises the I/Q data and produces magnitude equivalents.
+This is then passed to a preamble detector, which just returns a true or false if a preamble has been detected within the last 16 magnitude samples and indicates to the next module to start reading and decoding the next 224 magnitude values (convert to 112 bits -> split 112 bit frame into the sections described above -> use the information in the frame to determine what message is being sent -> extract the decoded message -> save whatever has been decoded and display it on a monitor via VGA).

+The main difference in the Basys3 implementation being that it is real time, that is, a laptop samples raw I/Q data via a TCP port, splits the data into packets and then sends the packets rather than just sampling storing one file at a time as was implemented in the C++ version.